phalcon-kit/docs/docs/core/request.md

 ### Comprehensive Request Analysis

-The `toArray` method in `Zemit\Http\Request` is a comprehensive tool for analyzing and extracting detailed information from HTTP requests.
+The `toArray` method in `PhalconKit\Http\Request` is a comprehensive tool for analyzing and extracting detailed information from HTTP requests.
 It converts the entire request into an associative array, encapsulating various aspects:

 - Headers, body, and HTTP methods (GET, POST, PUT, etc.).